Manos Limpias: Private prosecution as a legal tool

+Investigations into Manos Limpias

-Quarrel of the prosecution for misappropriation and laundering
+Misappropriation and money laundering

-The Madrid Prosecution of Economic Crimes (Spain) investigates the president of Manos Limpias, Miguel Bernad, and attorney of the trade union Virginia Lopez Negrete for alleged crime misappropriation of funds and money laundering.
-The prosecution believes that Miguel Bernad and attorney Virginia Lopez may have extorted money for the union by exploiting the funds relating to the prosecution of the scams of Forum and Afinsa. the Court admitted the complaint against both.
+In 2015, the Madrid Prosecution of Economic Crimes (Spain) investigated the president of Manos Limpias, Miguel Bernad, and attorney of the trade union Virginia Lopez Negrete for alleged misappropriation of funds and money laundering.
+The prosecution believed that Miguel Bernad and attorney Virginia Lopez may have extorted money for the union by exploiting the funds relating to the prosecution of the scams of Forum and Afinsa. the Court admitted the complaint against both.

 The Spanish Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC) conducted a comprehensive financial intelligence report and found evidence of criminal activity.
-For this reason, the Sepblac sent a complaint to the Economic Crimes Section of the Provincial Prosecutor of Madrid, where they opened investigative proceedings.
+For this reason, Sepblac sent a complaint to the Economic Crimes Section of the Provincial Prosecutor of Madrid, where they opened investigative proceedings.
 The financial research report on the accounts of Virginia Lopez Negrete threw up surprises.

 Investigated by the Supreme Court

-In February 2015 the Criminal Division of the Spanish Supreme Court opened an investigation to Manos Limpias considering that could incur an abuse of process In its resolution says that "it is not permissible that the procedural part discontented with the judgment answer, nor with the interposition of a resource, but with the presentation of the complaint orphan foundation. " The court adds that "if these reactions would be dynamited it became widespread climate of security and peace that should surround a Court to decide."
+In February 2015, the Criminal Division of the Spanish Supreme Court opened an investigation into Manos Limpias considering an abuse of process In its resolution it said that "it is not permissible that the procedural part discontented with the judgment answer, nor with the interposition of a resource, but with the presentation of the complaint orphan foundation."
+The court added that "if these reactions would be dynamited it became widespread climate of security and peace that should surround a Court to decide."

 Investigations for fraud and extortion

-The Spanish Economic Crime Unit and tax evasion detection service (UDEF) of the National Police has, since late 2014 been carrying an investigation against Manos Limpias and Ausbanc, A legal support service for bank clients.
+Since late 2014, the Spanish Economic Crime Unit and tax evasion detection service (UDEF) of the National Police has been carrying an investigation against Manos Limpias and Ausbanc, A legal support service for bank clients.
 Manos Limpias and Ausbanc coordinated, for years, to lodge felony complaints against all types of enterprises and institutions and then to demand large sums of money in exchange for the complaint withdrawal.
 The investigations are led by the Spanish National Court and is focus primarily against the president of Ausbanc, Miguel Bernad and Virginia López Negrete.

 There have been reports of workers and several victims of the alleged plot.
 One of them is one of the people who sat on the bench 'case Nóos'.
 Another of the facts investigated is the sudden withdrawal of a complaint filed against any of the parts "because they had already claimed extortion".

-For some years, Ausbanc intimidated with open court cases, for which he teamed up with Manos Limpias.
+For some years, Ausbanc intimidated others with open court cases, for which he teamed up with Manos Limpias.
 The Ausbanc President, Luis Pineda, and the Secretary General of Manos Limpias, Miguel Bernad, maintained a friendship for years and have been linked to far-right settings.
 Luis Pineda and Miguel Bernad "come and have militated in far-right movements "and agreed" with Virginia López (Negrete, a spokesman for Manos Limpias) in Blesa case, when Luis Pineda worked as a lawyer on behalf of Manos Limpias".